Godard movie 'Goodbye to Language' is critics group's top film

 The group, made up of 59 prominent movie critics from newspapers, magazines and other media outlets, chose Timothy Spall as best actor for "Mr. Turner," about 19th-century British artist J.M.W.
 Turner.

-Marion Cotillard won best actress for "Two Days, One Night," a Belgian drama about a factory worker who must lobby co-workers in order to keep her job, as well as for her work in "The Immigrant," in which she plays a Polish woman who faces hardships upon arriving in New York in 1921.
+Marion Cotillard won best actress for "Two Days, One Night," a Belgian drama about a factory worker who must lobby co-workers in order to keep her job.

 Best supporting actress went to Patricia Arquette for "Boyhood," which chronicles 12 years in the life of a boy and which was filmed with the same actor over 12 years.
 J.K.
 Simmons won best supporting actor for "Whiplash," playing a hard-driving music teacher.